Meowcenary/ruby_rogue/README.md

 - Run specs: `rspec spec/`
 - Run program optionally providing the map you want to use: `ruby draw.rb <map-file-path>`

+# Debugging
+Curses gets in the way of REPLs like pry so instead include the logging module and use logger.info or something similar to get debugging info.
+The default log file is "maze.log".

 # Playing The Game
 The goal of the game is to move the player from the beginning tile to the goal tile in as few moves as possible.
 All input is from the keyboard: